-In light of this analysis, the application aspects of using GIS to study geographical problems, also related to the visualisation of environmental and socio-economic phenomena on maps, that can also be used for monitoring purposes.
+In view of this analysis, the application aspects of using the GIS to study geographical problems, also related to the visualisation of environmental and socio-economic phenomena on maps that may also be used for monitoring purposes, are of utmost importance.

-GID labour market in Poland
+GID Labour Market in Poland

-Geoinformation is a rapidly evolving dis-

-cipline, and its largest labour market can currently be seen in the US and Western Europe.
-Thus, according to the classification of professions created by the Bureau of Labor Statistic on behalf of the Standard Occupational Classification Policy Committee (SOCPC) of August 2012 and the American Bureau of Labor Statistic, the graduate can find employment in the following professions (currently emerging in Poland and listed as desirable): Surveyors, Cartographers, Photogrammetrists, code: 17-1020, 17-1021).
+The Geoinformation is a rapidly evolving discipline, and its largest labour market may currently be seen in the US and Western Europe.
+Thus, according to the classification of professions created by the Bureau of Labor Statistic on behalf of the Standard Occupational Classification Policy Committee (SOCPC) of August 2012 and the American Bureau of Labor Statistic, the graduate may find employment in the following professions (currently emerging in Poland and listed as desirable): Surveyors, Cartographers, Photogrammetrists, code: 17-1020, 17-1021).
 Their tasks include the acquisition, analysis and interpretation of geographical information based on geodetic studies, aerial and satellite imagery, as well as documentation, research, preparation of maps and other spatial data in digital and graphical form for legal, social, economic, political, educational and project purposes.
-Their main tool are the geographical information systems (GIS).
+Their main tools constitute the geographical information systems (GIS).
 They also design and assess algorithms, data (spatial) structures, user interaction interfaces in geographical information systems and mapping systems.
-On the other hand, geographers (19-3092 according to the above-mentioned institutions) are involved with the functioning of natural environments and the formation of geographical space by uncovering and interpreting the interactions between natural and cultural phenomena.
-Conduct research into the physical (natural) aspects of the regions, including landforms, geology, climate, water, soil, vegetation, animal life and spatial effects of human activities on their territories, including social, economic and political features.
+On the other hand, geographers (19-3092 according to the above-mentioned institutions) are involved with the functioning of natural environments and the formation of geographical space by uncovering and interpreting the interactions among natural and cultural phenomena.
+They conduct research into the physical (natural) aspects of the regions, including landforms, geology, climate, water, soil, vegetation, animal life and spatial effects of human activities on their territories, including social, economic and political features.
 They take into account the interconnectedness of regions with the local and global scale, also using mapping and geodetic techniques.

-According to the Bureau of Labor Statistic (USA) the best-paid jobs in the United States include surveyors, cartographes, photogrammetrists, urban and regional planners, database administrators and software engineers.
+According to the Bureau of Labor Statistic (USA) the best-paid jobs in the United States include surveyors, cartographers, photogrammetrists, urban and regional planners, database administrators and software engineers.

-In Polish occupational classification according to the directive of the Minister of Labour and Social Policy of August 7, 2014 concerning the classification of professions and specialisations for the purposes of the labour market and the extent of its application, the following professions available to a graduate of geoinformation can be listed: specialist in earth sciences (2114), geographer (211402), other specialists in earth sciences (211490), as well as cartographers and surveyors (2165).
+In terms of the Polish occupational classification, according to the directive of the Minister of Labour and Social Policy of August 7, 2014 concerning the classification of professions and specialisations for the purposes of the labour market and the extent of its application, the following professions available to a graduate of geoinformation may be listed: specialist in earth sciences (2114), geographer (211402), other specialists in earth sciences (211490), as well as cartographers and surveyors (2165).

-Numerous examples of interest from the Polish labour market in specialists in this field can be given.
+Numerous examples of interest - in the Polish labour market - in specialists in this field may be given.
 In February 2015 alone, the Careers Office of the University of Warsaw had the following (example) job offers for graduates in main specialist positions: environmental protection (GIS, land management), climate and meteorology, environmental protection (hydrobiology), geophysics, geotechnology and geological engineering, environmental protection (zoology), seismology and tectonics, environmental protection (botany).
-New positions appearing in job offers in Poland include: GIS analyst, whose qualifications include both familiarity with GIS software and the ability to write software (applications).
+New positions appearing in job offers in Poland include: a GIS analyst, whose qualifications include both familiarity with the GIS software and the ability to write software (applications).

-According to the report the Ministry of Labour and Social Policy (Competition deficit and surplus in 2014), deficit sections (with more job offers than applicants) in 2014 included public administration and national defence, mandatory social security, and information and communication.
+According to the report of the Ministry of Labour and Social Policy (Competition deficit and surplus in 2014), deficit sections (with more job offers than applicants) in 2014 included public administration and national defence, mandatory social security, and information and communication.
 The professional, scientific and technical section was relatively balanced.
-Geographer was mentioned in the 2015 MPiPS report as a profession with labour market demand lower than the number of people seeking employment.
-It was, however, at the end of the list sorted from the professions with the lowest surplus index (the ratio of offers to registered unemployed population).
+The geographer was mentioned in the 2015 MPiPS report as a profession with the labour market demand lower than the number of people seeking employment.
+It was, however, at the end of the list sorted from the professions with the lowest surplus index (the ratio of offers to the registered unemployed population).